THC 17.92 - 20.18%

-The genetics of the kk weed is somewhat of a mystery.
+The genetics of Kosher Kush is somewhat of a mystery.
 Even so, the majority of growers agree that this strain has OG Kush somewhere in its lineage.
-The Kosher Kush originates from California and was initially called JG or Jew Gold.
+The Kosher Kush originates from California and was initially called JG or Jew Gold strain.
 As it became more popular with dispensary owners and users, the name was changed to something less offensive, something more kosher.
 It was the most popular manufacturer of the strain, Reserva Privada, that decided to give it a chance to make it more accepted and more popular.
 To honor the growers who started this strain in the first place, they picked the name, Kosher Kush, giving it a bit of a humorist touch.

 The THC levels of the Kosher Kush can reach up to 29% in lab tests, making this one of the most potent marijuana strains.